jefferycao1/stat_184/README.md

 # Steps

-Download data from https://www.kaggle.com/bls/american-time-use-survey#atusact.csv Unzip files into the working directory
+Download data from https://www.kaggle.com/bls/american-time-use-survey#atusact.csv Unzip files into the Data file run main()
-Change the setwd to what your directory is with the data inside it run main()

-Graphs should be saved to your working directory.
+Graphs should be saved to your current directory